cognitivetech/ollama-ebook-summary/README.md

 # LLM for Book Summarization & Q\A : Walkthrough and Rankings

-In this repository I will describe my processes, and analysis of the particulars, when using [PrivateGPT](https://docs.privategpt.dev/overview) for book summarization.
+Processes and Analysis, using [PrivateGPT](https://docs.privategpt.dev/overview) for book summarization:
+- Model Rankings
+- Tests of Configuration Variables
+- Detailed Walkthrough
+- Scripts and samples.

 ## Contents
 - [Overview](#overview)